Blog

 • Automation is continuous.

-• Optimisation is policy-driven.
+• Optimization is policy-driven.

 • Engineering moves faster than quarterly reporting cycles.

-TRU+ is designed to answer that.
+We are building TRU+ to answer that.

 If You’re in FinOps Today